GriffinPlus/dotnet-libs-configuration/README.md

 - Xamarin Android 8.0
 - Universal Windows Platform (UWP) 10.0.16299

-The *Windows Registry* persistence strategy is platform dependent and needs the .NET framework 4.6.1 or higher to work.
+The *Windows Registry* persistence strategy is platform dependent and needs .NET framework 4.6.1 or higher to work.

 ## Using

-TBD: easy example

-### More Complex Example

 To illustrate the use of the configuration subsystem in a more complex scenario, let's assume that we want to have machine specific settings in the registry and user specific settings in a XML file.
 Furthermore default user specific settings should be defined at machine level.
 Default user specific settings apply to all users unless a setting is overridden at user level.